waikato-datamining/spectral-data-converter/plugins/pyfunc-filter.md

 # pyfunc-filter

-* accepts: sdc.api.Spectrum2D
+* accepts: sdc.api.Spectrum
-* generates: sdc.api.Spectrum2D
+* generates: sdc.api.Spectrum

 The declared Python function processes spectrum containers.
 The function must handle a single spectrum container or an iterable of spectrum containers and return a single spectrum container or an iterable of spectrum containers.